cypress-io/events-sdk-node/readme.md

-# Hightouch Node.js SDK
+# Events Node.js SDK

-Hightouch's Node SDK lets you track event data from your Node applications.
-After integrating the SDK, you will be able to send event data to numerous destinations.
+The Node Events SDK lets you track event data from your Node applications.

 ## Installing the SDK